s00d/on-codemerge/readme.md

 editor.registerModule(new CustomPlugin());
 ```

+## Plugins Description

+### BoldButton Plugin
+- **Purpose**: Adds bold text functionality to the editor.

+### TableButton Plugin
+- **Purpose**: Allows users to insert and manage tables within the editor.

+### UndoButton Plugin
+- **Purpose**: Provides undo functionality.

+### ListButton Plugin
+- **Purpose**: Enables creating and editing ordered and unordered lists.

+### SpacerButton Plugin
+- **Purpose**: Allows adding space between toolbar buttons for better UI organization.

+### TextDecorationButton Plugin
+- **Purpose**: Provides options for text decoration like underline, strikethrough, etc.

+### TextStylingButton Plugin
+- **Purpose**: Adds styling options such as font size, font family, text color, and background color.

+### UndoRedoButton Plugin
+- **Purpose**: Implements both undo and redo functionalities.

+### AlignButton Plugin
+- **Purpose**: Offers text alignment options including left, center, right, and justify.

+## Usage
+Each plugin can be imported and added to the editor core based on the specific requirements of your application.
+They are designed to be modular and flexible, allowing for a custom-tailored editor experience.

+For more detailed usage and configuration options, refer to the individual plugin documentation.

 #### Contribution

 Contributions to the editor are welcome.
 Please ensure that custom plugins and features adhere to the project's architecture and coding standards.